Tobacco Growing Guide · Nicotiana tabacum & rustica

 Nicotiana tabacum — flue-cured

 The world's most widely grown tobacco type.
-Virginia leaf is cured by heat from flues (pipes) rather than open fire — a process that fixes sugars in the leaf and produces the characteristic bright golden colour.
+Cured by heat from flues — a process that fixes sugars in the leaf and produces characteristic bright golden colour.
 High sugar, low alkaloids, mild to medium nicotine.

 UseCigarettes, RYO, Pipe